Blyth's paradise flycatcher

 Blyth's paradise flycatcher (Terpsiphone affinis), also called the oriental paradise flycatcher, is a species of bird in the family Monarchidae.
+This species occupies evergreen broadleaf forests and forest edges, including secondary growth, gardens, and plantations, typically in lowland and foothill regions.
+Some populations undertake migratory movements.

-It is native from southern China to Sumatra and Melanesia.
+It is native to northeast India, Indochina, Sumatra and Borneo.
 Formerly, it was considered a subspecies of the Asian paradise flycatcher until elevated to species rank by the IOC in 2015.